undera/pylgbst/README.md

     print(device)
 ```

 Each peripheral kind has own methods to do actions and/or get sensor data.
-See [features](#features) list for individual doc links.
+See [features](#features) list for individual doc pages.

 ## Bluetooth Backend Prerequisites